 When planning any communications strategy for your business, brand or product it’s important you define your target audience.
-But why, and what is a target audience?
+Doing so helps you to tailor your messaging for more intentional outreach and enhanced results.

 A target audience is a group of people who are most likely to be interested in your product or service.
-These groups can be defined by many demographic characteristics, including location, age, interests, values and profession.
+These groups can be defined by many demographic characteristics, including location, age, interests, values, and profession.

-Look at your current customers
+Look at your current audience

 The first place to start is your current customer base.
 Consider your most recent customers and compile the information you know about them in as much detail as possible.
-Consider their professional background, their job role, their age, why they did business with you, how they discovered your organisation, their personal hobbies etc. These will all help to form a picture of the type of people interested in your product or service.
+Consider the following aspects:

 If you’re a new business and don’t yet have a customer base, analyse your product or service to determine this information.
-Ask yourself ‘what problems does this solve?’ and ‘who has these problems?’.
+Ask yourself ‘What problems does this solve?’ and ‘Who has these problems?’.

 Check out your competition